SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 ### Correcting the aim

 Now that we have discarded irrelevant context we might need additional material.
 This is the corrective part of the algorthm.
+We might end with a `chunksForResponseGeneration` collection that does not contain enough (or at all) material, we need to find ways to improve it by adding more content there.

-There are few approaches possible
+There are few approaches possible, some of the most common are:

 1. **Query rewriting**